 Like a giant Lego car, the body of the McLaren P1 consists of only 5 pieces.
 They are the front and rear clamshells, cockpit, and two doors.
 Directly a firewall behind the seats separates the High Voltage battery from the interior and it places the center of mass near the Z-axis of the car.
 This keeps it planted while cornering.
 No other hybrid has an IPAS mode.

 Every McLaren P1 for sale left the factory wearing Pirelli P Zero Corsa tires developed specifically for the car.
 Engineers sought to maximize grip from the rear wheels while also considering the weight balance of the car.
 Taking into account the roll center along with sprung and un-sprung mass, the McLaren P1 tires measure 245/35/19 on the front and 315/30/20 on the rear.
 The forged 1-piece wheels are popular upgrades for lesser McLarens, as not many extra sets were made.

-Instant Power Assist dumps all battery power into the electric in an instant.
+Instant Power Assist dumps all battery power into the electrified powertrain in an instant.
 If you have a slowpoke in front of you, hit the button and they will be in your rearview.
 The standard charger only takes 2 hours, but it only takes 10 minutes using a DC fast charger.
 The electric mode is limited to 99 mph, much faster than any other hybrid.